PeterHancock/async-iterators-in-js/slides.md

 Things get messy when callbacks invoke other async operations

 ```
-function getStuff (callback) {
+function getJson (callback) {
   request(url, (err, response) => {
-    getJson(response, (jsonErr, json) => {
+    getBody(response, (err, body) => {
-      callback(null, json)
+      callback(null, JSON.parse(body))
     }))
 })
 ```

-This style tightly interleaves the the calling of async functions with the handling of resolved data
+This style mixes up the calling of async functions with the handling of resolved data

 ---

 ## Promises

-> Represent future data
+>  Represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.

-`Promise.then` is used to register handlers, and called once the data is available `Promise.catch` for handling errors
+`Promise.then` is called to register success and failure handlers which and called after the data has returned.

-Using Promise returning functions for async ops
+These days many async APIs are *Promise* returning functions

 ```
-function request(url): Promise<Result>
+function asyncOp(...args): Promise<Result>
 ```

-e.g.
+e.g. `fetch`
 ```
-request(url)
+fetch(url)
   .then((response) => {
-    return getJson(response)
+    return response.getJson()
   })
   .then((json) => /* do something with json */)